What is a technology roadmap?

 - Dev/Ops roadmap

-Roadmaps — they’re not just for product managers.
+Roadmaps are not just for product managers.
 Many teams can benefit from a strategic roadmap guiding their work, including IT teams using a technology roadmap.
 Roadmaps can serve many different purposes and be organized in a variety of ways — we’ve created three example technology roadmaps to spark your creativity.

 We often associate roadmaps — strategic plans outlining the steps required to accomplish a business objective — with the development of products.
 And we often associate the creation of roadmaps with product managers.
 But the two key value propositions of building a product roadmap, which I’ll list below, can be integral to the success of any business initiative, such as upgrading your company’s technology backbone.